If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 They’re a new online education start-up based out of San Francisco, founded by entrepreneur Aaron Rasmussen and film editor and director David Ragier in 2015.
 Since then they’ve grown rapidly, raising over $56 million and delivering online courses to millions of students already.

 They’ve recently received a lot of interest.
-I therefore decided to put together this comprehensive review of MasterClass.
+Therefore, I put together this comprehensive review of MasterClass.

-As you’ll see in this review, I’ve identified their core strengths as well as what I believe to be some of their weaknesses.
+As you’ll see, I’ve identified their core strengths as well as what I believe to be some of their weaknesses.

 The key question I want to address in this review of MasterClass: